edwinb24/demo-intro_to_react/checkpoint_1-create_react_app/README.md

 **Instructions:**

-1. Navigate to the folder you want
+1. Navigate to the this folder
 1. run "npm install"
 1. run "npm start"